carsdotcom/skelebot/docs/api.md

 This document specifies the API contract for v1 of Skelebot.

-There are packages and classes outside of this API that are technically accessible via Skelebot, but since they are not included in this speciciation, they are not part of the v1 contract for Skelebot.
+There are packages and classes outside of this API that are technically accessible via Skelebot, but since they are not included in this specification, they are not part of the v1 contract for Skelebot.
 As such it is not advised to use any function or Class that is not specified in this document because it may be subject to change throughout iterations of v1.